German upper house passes resolution to tighten fracking rules

 The resolution was proposed by states run by the opposition SPD and Greens in the house where Merkel's centre-right coalition do not have majority.

-Permits for fracking, issued by individual states, may only be granted if it is absolutely clear that there is no risk of the water supply being affected, according to the resolution.
+Permits for fracking, issued by individual states, may only be granted if it is absolutely clear that there is no possibility of the water supply being affected, according to the resolution.

 POTENTIAL